Forricide/still-feel-alive/Chapter 7.md

 "No."

 Gregor doesn't reply; instead, he contorts his body, twisting to display a mark on his skin.
 It's like a stylized 'C', except rotated ninety degrees counterclockwise.
-It looks like a tattoo, but she can't imagine why anyone would get one; while it's not particularly ugly, it doesn't look *nice* either, just a weird blemish on his - admittedly already weird - skin.
+It looks like a tattoo, but she can't imagine why anyone would get one; while it's not particularly ugly, it doesn't look *nice* either, just a weird blemish on his - admittedly already rather weird- skin.

 "Do you recognize this symbol?"